WifWaf/ADS1115_IDF/README.md

 # ADS1115_IDF

-ADS1115 library for the espressif IDF environment.
+### ADS1115 library for the espressif IDF environment.

+* Conversion state can be checked.

-Library handles the I2C communication (however must be pre-configured) *no semaphores are used, so these will need to be added manually if needed.
+* Library handles the I2C communication (however must be pre-configured) *no semaphores are used, so these will need to be added manually if needed.

-Most functions return esp_err_t for logging and error detection.
+* Most functions return esp_err_t for logging and error detection.

+!
 See main.c for a basic example (and others when/if added) for implimentation and header file for notable comments.

+!
 Please request changes if needed.